AllenSWDB/allenswdb.github.io/databook/physiology/stimuli/stimuli.md

 ## Dynamic Foraging Behavior

-The Dynamic Foraging behavior is used in the [Dynamic Foraging Behavior](../dynamic-foraging/Dynamic-Foraging) dataset.
+The Dynamic Foraging behavior is used in the [Dynamic Foraging Behavior](/dynamic-foraging/Dynamic-Foraging) dataset.
 For this task, thirsty, head-restrained mice perform hundreds of trials each day.
 A trial begins with an auditory “go” cue, after which mice have a short window in which to lick toward a leftward or rightward tube.
 Choices are followed by either a water reward or no outcome.
 Reward probabilities are assigned to each tube and vary over the course of a session.

 ## Brain Computer Interface

-Content here
+In the [Brain Computer Interface](/physiology/ophys/BCI/BCI-overview) task, mice control the position of a motorized lickport using the activity of a single neuron (the conditioned neuron).
+At the start of each trial, the lickport began in the “far” position, 7 mm from the mouse.
+Increases in conditioned neuron's fluorescence moves the lickport toward the mouse at a speed proportional to neuron's activity.
+Mice had 10 seconds to bring the lickport into the “close” position to obtain a water reward.
+Failure to reach the close position within the time limit resulted in the lickport retracting to the far position.